 - students concluding their Bachelor studies at Masaryk university may provide a printscreen only

 Submit an English language sample of your academic writing between 3000-4000 words (10-15 pages) that best represents your ability to analyze, critically assess, and synthesize a complex issue.
+Your writing sample should demonstrate the ability to work with abstract concepts and/or theories and the ability to analyze and critically assess issues.
 You are encouraged to submit a self-contained part of your Bachelor Thesis (chapter or two) or seminar output from a course.
 Please indicate the providence of the essay (e.g. written as a result of my Strategic studies class, part of my bachelor thesis).
 Should these not be available, please submit a newly written original essay on a chosen topic related to the program.